tomwjerry/jschartlibraries/README.md

 # jschartlibraries
 Here is a collection of diagram, chart, flowchart, whiteboard and similiar editors.
 Some of these appear to be difficult to search on internet search engines.
 Ideally, they should be able to, but I am at the moment unsure of it they can, run on a webbrowser client usin javascript togheter with SVG, Canvas, or similiar techonogy.
+Note that the description is subjective from this repository author, it might differ from actual fact.
+Is anything is incorrect, please file an issue.

 **Dgrm.net** \
 https://github.com/AlexeyBoiko/DgrmJS \